-Bailiff training - a Board should not appoint any person as a water bailiff until they have successfully completed the bailiff training module, managed by ASFB and the Institute of Fishery Management.
-This position is supported by the ASFB policy - See HERE
+Bailiff training - a Board should not appoint any person as a water bailiff until they have successfully completed the bailiff training module, delivered by the Institute of Fishery Management.
+This position is supported by a joint Fisheries Management Scotland and Scottish Government policy.

-All Board members should be provided with a copy of the legislation governing DSFBs (see online legislation database at LEGISLATION)
+All Board members should be provided with a copy of the legislation governing DSFBs (see online legislation database.
 All staff should have basic First Aid Training and the Board should designate a member of the Board or staff as First Aid representative.